 - Lake Guinas - Otjozondjupa.
 145 m long, 70 m wide and 132 m deep lake in sinkhole.
 Endemic fish - Tilapia guinasana Trewavas, 1936.

 - Otjikoto Lake - Oshikoto.
 Lake in large sinkhole, at least 60 m deep.
 Lake water is polluted with chemical fertilizers and has poor visibility.
 Weapons of retreating German army were thrown in the lake in 1914.

 - Epupa Falls - Kunene and Namibe, Angola.
 Group of picturesque waterfalls in approximately 1 km wide front, formed by Kunene River.
 Tallest single drop is 37 m high.
 Picturesque groves of large baobabs right at the falls.
 Endemic species of fish.

 - Popa Falls - Kavango.
 Impressive rapids on Okavango River.
-1.2 km wide river here falls per 4 m.
+Level of the 1.2 km wide river here descends by 4 m.

 Rare natural materials, gemstones

 - Giant crystals in Verloren - Khomas.
 Verloren quartz ridge is formed of giant quartz crystals which certainly reach 20 m length but could be even 50 m long.
 In some places there are caves formed in sites where giant dolomite crystals have weathered away, leaving voids in even larger quartz crystals.
 Other minerals also have formed enormous crystals - tremolite needles are up to 20 m long, calcite crystals - up to 1 m long.

 - Pietersite mine - Erongo.
 The only active mine of gemstone - pietersite - in the world.
 This gem has variegated color and "cat's eye" effect.